joshwadd/End2end_Driving_Keras/README.md

 #### Telemetry

-Telemetry and control data of the human driving data is recorded at each time step via a
+Telemetry and control data of the human driving data is recorded at each time step via a vec
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE0MDM3NDUwNSwtMTA0ODA4MTQ5XX0=
+eyJoaXN0b3J5IjpbLTE2MDc5NDY2OTcsLTEwNDgwODE0OV19
 -->